 The Daltons were presented Official Citations from both The Massachusetts House of Representatives and Massachusetts Senate.
 Massachusetts Senator Brendan Crighton (right) presented the Daltons with the Citations.

-The Think Of Michael Foundation not only provides sober living placement, transition assistance and financial scholarships, but also access to our extensive knowledge and network of the most reputable, helpful recovery resources to further help people in any way possible.
+The Think Of Michael Foundation not only provides sober living placement, transition assistance and financial scholarships, but also access to our extensive knowledge and network of reputable recovery resources to further help people and families in any way possible.
 Each scholarship recipient is placed in the absolute best possible situation to meet their individual recovery goals and specific needs to achieve and sustain long-term recovery.

 We recognize that every person's recovery path is unique to them and different methods have proven successful for different people.
 We are here to help and connect people with the necessary resources they need.

 SUPPORT THINK OF MICHAEL FOR FREE WHEN SHOPPING AT AMAZON BY USING AMAZON SMILE

 *All Contributions Are Tax-Deductible*